WDI-DTLA-41/w07d04_mongoose_lab/readme.md

 ```

-- [ ] Look through `routes/index.js` to see how we're using Mongoose, and connecting to MongoDB
+- [x] Look through `routes/index.js` to see how we're using Mongoose, and connecting to MongoDB
-- [ ] Check out `views/index.hbs` what do you thing is happening?
+- [x] Check out `views/index.hbs` what do you thing is happening?
-- [ ] Look at '/insert' in `routes/index.js`
+- [x] Look at '/insert' in `routes/index.js`
-- [ ] This app will connect to a mongoDB called "TEST"
+- [x] This app will connect to a mongoDB called "w7d4crudlab"

 ```